 What is Child Support?

-The office of the Attorney General defines a child support order as the amount of child, medical, and dental support a non-custodial parent must pay each month.
-Such orders also address conservatorship (custody) and possession and access time (visitation) in Texas.
+Child support is the amount of periodic payments ordered for the support of the child and can include medical and dental support.
+Child support orders can also address conservatorship (custody) and possession and access time (visitation) in Texas.

-The court may also consider additional factors, such as the unusual needs of the child or the ability of the parent to pay more or less, while setting child support.
-Whether you are seeking child support or need to pay it, the advice and counsel of a skilled attorney can help your case.
+The court may also consider additional factors, such as the child’s increased needs or the parent’s ability to pay more or less, while setting child support.
+Whether you are seeking child support or need to pay it, the advice and counsel of a skilled child support lawyer in San Antonio can help your case.

 No matter how unique your situation is, San Antonio child support lawyer Jennifer Espronceda can help you reach a fair settlement and find the best solution for the child.